Tropical Travel Tips an overview Recently updated !

 Snacks, bring some portable snacks that are not sensitive to the heat.
 Bring enough food for the first day or even to last the duration.
 It is a money saver and those little snacks can be handy through out your stay.
 No fresh fruits and veggies through customs of course.

 Will you be calling home?
 Sending electronic communication?
-We are happy to tell you that calls to the US and Canada are now free through gmail.com if you are in the Dominican Republic.
-We have had guests change their cell plan temporarily to the DR and many carriers are happy to oblige.
+We are happy to tell you that calls to the US and Canada are now free through gmail.com from anywhere in the world.
+We have had guests change their cell plan temporarily to the tropical country they are visiting and many carriers are happy to oblige.
 Of course you may choose to use email only for example but be aware.
 US and Canadian phones can work here but often at high cost.

 How are you getting around town?
 Some areas are within walking distance of many things but its good to have alternate means of transportation at least occasionally.
 You can rent a bicycle.
 If you are comfortable with them there are scooters at good rates.
 Quads are available at higher rates, in fact you can often rent a car for the same price as a quad (ATV).
 And finally there are moto-conchos which means a guy on a motorcycle driving you around on the back.
 We have taken them often but prefer to drive ourselves.